3 Tips for Curbing a Trauma-Induced Parenting Style

 Here are a few things that will help!

 Tip #1 Love Yourself

-I bought two, one for us to do together, and one for decoration that I would do alone so that it was perfect.
+I bought two, one for us to do together, and one for decoration that I would do alone, so it was perfect.

 Tip #2 Go to Therapy

-I would have rolled my eyes at this six months ago.
-I proclaimed to my therapist on my first visit that I did not need to be there because I had all the trauma that happened to me as a child “under control.”
+On my first visit, I proclaimed to my therapist that I did not need to be there because I had all the trauma that happened to me as a child “under control.”

 Go.
 I came across a meme the other day that said: